 Children in the Wilderness sponsored his school fees as his parents were deceased and he lived with his uncle who had financial difficulties.
 Over the years we stayed in touch with Martin and when he told us about his scholarship to the Copperbelt University to study Physics, we helped him with a second-hand laptop.
 During his school holidays Martin helps out Tours Africa at Kenneth Kaunda International Airport with ‘Meet and Greet’ and has quickly become a favourite with staff and guests alike.

-As Martin continues his studies, we would like to continue to support him and are putting aside some funds to buy him a new laptop to help with his studies.
-Some of your fees will go towards this fund for Martin.
+As Martin continues his studies, we would like to continue to support him and are delighted that through the very generous donation of some funds from past guests we have been able to purchase a new laptop for Martin.

 Emma is a Trustee for Children in the Wilderness Zambia.
 She knows and believes in what they do and initiated the Zambia programme and ran all their camps until she left Wilderness Safaris in 2012 to start People and Places.